 Variable Array dimensions and description

 MYMS (1:NUMP)

 Ordered list of the zonal wave numbers m on a given

 "W" set.

 MYSETW Scalar

 Which "W" set (spectral waves) this processor is in

 (1NPRTRW)

 NASMO (1:NSMAX)

 Address in spectral array of a given zonal wave number m .

 For each "W" set, only the subset (NUMP) of wave

 numbers on that "W" set are defined.

 NPROCM (1:NSMAX)

 Gives process which is responsible for Legendre transforms,

 NMI and spectral space calculations for a given zonal wave

-Marra number m .
+number m .

-NSPEC Scalar N. I. C. I.
+NSPEC Scalar

-марнао Number of real spectral coefficients on this "W" set.
+Number of real spectral coefficients on this "W" set.

 NSPEC2 Scalar

 Number of complex spectral coefficients on this "W" set.

-NSPEC2MX (This is simply 2NSPEC) Scalar
+(This is simply 2NSPEC)

-NSPEC2MX
+NSPEC2MX Scalar

-Maximum number of complex spectral coefficients over the "W" sets.
+Maximum number of complex spectral coefficients over the

+"W" sets.

-NUMP W sets.
-Scalar
+NUMP Scalar

-NOTIF Number of spectral wave numbers on this "W" set.
+Number of spectral wave numbers on this "W" set.

 NUMPP (1:NPRTRW)

-NOTIFF Number of spectral wave numbers on a given "W" set.
+Number of spectral wave numbers on a given "W" set.

-11 anibor of specular wave numbers on a given www.

-Table 2.6 Variables describing the global representation of spectral data.
+${\bf Table~2.6~} \it Variables~ describing~the~ global~ representation~ of~ spectral~ data.$